ZAFZAFIZakariae/image-text/README.md

        --workflow base+refiner
    ```

-   To try a different checkpoint, pass `--model` with another alias or Hugging
+   To try a different bundled checkpoint, pass `--model` with one of the supported
-   Face model ID.
+   aliases above.
 To run SDXL without the refiner (which lowers memory usage on
    smaller GPUs), switch the workflow flag:

    ```python